tyleretters/nor.the-rn.info/_posts/2022-03-08-apocalypse-mudra.md

 > The ability to discern the appropriate course of action to be taken in a given situation at the appropriate time.

 Increasingly, I have discerned the appropriate course of action for most stimulus is *inaction*.
 To always have a hot take, an opinion, a stance, a response to every event is to willfully submit to psychic vampirism.
 Protect your emotions and thoughts.
-Take care with with you allow into your head.
+Take care with what you allow into your head.

 When action is called for: measure twice and cut once.